jaspector

 Monday through Thursday 7:30 a.m. to 5:00 p.m.; Friday 7:30 a.m. to 11:00 a.m.

-Typical inspection sequence: The current fee manual says rough-in and final inspections are included in base code fees.
+Typical sequence: The current fee manual says rough-in and final inspections are included in base code fees.
 MEP permits also list final inspection and rough-in inspection charges.

-Do I need a building permit in Yoakum, TX?
+01 Do I need a building permit in Yoakum, TX?

 Yoakum's current fee manual publicly shows permit categories for residential and commercial building work, detached accessory buildings and carports, structural repairs, roof repair or replacement, foundation repair, demolition, fences, certificates of occupancy, and mechanical/electrical/plumbing permits.
 The same manual says interior non-structural repair is no fee and building permit not required, though MEP permit fees still apply as required.

-How much does a building permit cost in Yoakum, TX?
+02 How much does a building permit cost in Yoakum, TX?

+Building permit fees in Yoakum, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 for residential or commercial MEP; $100 for commercial building permit up to $10,000 valuation; $0 for demolition of 1-2 family dwelling.
 Fees are calculated as: Residential new construction is square-foot based; commercial building permits are valuation-based; MEP permits combine permit fee plus rough-in and final inspection charges; fence, zoning change, alley closure, and certificate of occupancy fees are flat.
 Plan check fee: No separate plan-check fee line item was identified in the reviewed 2024 manual..

-How do I apply for a building permit in Yoakum, TX?
+03 How do I apply for a building permit in Yoakum, TX?

-1. Contact Inspection and Permits to make an appointment.
+To apply for a building permit in Yoakum, TX, follow these steps: 1.
+Contact Inspection and Permits to make an appointment.
 The department page lists Claudette Foutz, Caydie Farmer, and Abel Rosales as appointment contacts.
 2. Apply online through the iWorQ permit portal.
 3. Submit required plans and project information and pay the applicable permit, inspection, and code-enforcement fees.
 The department page links both the permit portal and payment portal.
 4. City review occurs under the adopted codes.
 Public city materials show separate building, zoning, MEP, fence, demolition, and certificate-of-occupancy fee categories.
 5. After issuance, complete rough-in and final inspections as required.
 The current fee manual states rough-in and final inspections are included in base code fees and that all permits expire 6 months after issuance.

-How long does it take to get a building permit in Yoakum, TX?
+04 How long does it take to get a building permit in Yoakum, TX?

-What work is exempt from building permits in Yoakum, TX?
+05 What work is exempt from building permits in Yoakum, TX?

-How do I schedule a building inspection in Yoakum, TX?
+06 How do I schedule a building inspection in Yoakum, TX?

-Other cities in Lavaca County
+Other jurisdictions in Lavaca County.

-View all Lavaca County jurisdictions →
+All Lavaca County jurisdictions →